vickneee/helppomatka/README.md

 Create a new cluster and follow the instructions to set up a new database.
 Once set up, obtain your MongoDB connection string and add it to the MONGODB_CONNECTION_STRING variable in your .env files.

+## JWT_SECRET_KEY

+This just needs to be any long, random string.
+You can google "secret key generator".

 ## Running the Application

 To quickly set up and run both the frontend and backend servers, follow these steps: